FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Physical Application Learning/Physical Application Learning Systems/MathOMatic Blocks.md

 ![[Sample Feedback MathOMatic.png]]
 Figure 2.
 Sample Feedback from an incorrect response in MathOMatic. [^1]

 [^1]  A. Karshmer, “MathOMatic Blocks: An Automated, Tactile, Interactive Method of Teaching Mathematics to Blind Students in the K-12 Environment,” _Business Analytics and Information Systems._, p.
 16, 2007.
+[Online].
+Available: https://repository.usfca.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1010&context=at